chocolocked/Jalpc/_posts/2023-07-02-music-others.md

 hopes and dreams.
 The moon was shining bright.
 "I want to live in a wooden cottage house in a secluded forest with lots of books and still keep my writing habit when I'm 80.
 You know, maybe somewhere in the NC countryside", she said.
 "Just you?
-Don't you want to be with somebody?", I asked, "I want to live somewhere near the water with lots of sunshine, with someone I love and dog(s).
+Don't you want to be with somebody, your partner?", I asked, "I want to live somewhere near the water with lots of sunshine, with someone I love and dog(s).
 And we can read, dance, sing, cook, and laugh all the time.
 I think I'll retire somewhere in Europe".

 "What's your Hogwarts house, Ginny?"
 "Ravenclaw, yours?"
-"Hufflepuff, I'm so surprised cuz I thought you would be a Gryffindor, cuz you're so ... brave".
+"Hufflepuff, I'm so surprised cuz I thought you would be a Gryffindor, cuz you seem so ... brave".
 "I'd like to be a Gryffindor but Pottermore clearly decided I wasn't that brave enough.
 Maybe Pottermore is right".

 We laughed.
-Maybe good things can happen after 2am.
+Maybe good things can happen after 2am, when you're with friends.